 |Certification||Number||EEA/UK spend £m||Total Budget £m||EEA/UK spend as a % of total budget|

-- Interim certification covers games that are still in development but have been approved for the cultural test*.
+- Interim certification covers games that are still in development but have been approved for the cultural test.

 - Games qualifying through the 'cultural test' typically receive a return of about 20 per cent of their development costs.

 - 44% households own an iPhone, 46% and Android phone and 12% a Windows phone.

 - The free apps with in-app purchase model is king, representing 76% of the revenue share of the UK for apps (Distimo/AppAnnie)

 - In terms of revenue per download, the UK is best positioned in western Europe with a potential profit of $0.47 per download.
-The UK is more profitable than Germany, United States and China (Distimo/AppAnnie)
+The UK is more profitable than Germany, United States and China.
+(Distimo/AppAnnie)

 - UK higher education is a strong supporter of the games industry.
 60 universities/colleges provide 215 undergraduate and 40 master video game courses throughout the UK in 2014.
 (Creative Skillset)